Many traditional sales techniques that have worked in the past are turning out to be ineffective due to technology taking over the process.

 Many reps are relying on one, maybe two methods and don’t branch out.
 Here’s a quick image to show you some of the options available.

-Be sure to check out LeadFuze’s unlimited data plan, where you can find the addresses, emails and social data for prospects you want to reach out to.
+Be sure to check out LeadFuze’s lead data plans, where you can find the addresses, emails and social data for prospects you want to reach out to.

 Now back to Beatrice’s amazing skill-improving content.